 Esyllt George - Careers Consultant for the School of Art and Design

 I work as a Careers Consultant specialising in the field of Art and Design and the Creative Industries.
 I have a breadth of experience in Career Guidance which equips me well in assisting students within the broad range of needs and queries which we receive.
 My specialisation within the arts and the creative sector reflects my particular interests, and I enjoy motivating students and graduates to get the job that they want.
 This can include giving advice and guidance on combining several job roles, considering self employment and freelance work, and developing their arts practice successfully.
 I have a wealth of contacts and information sources to assist students in finding work, creating networks for exhibiting and selling, and getting work placements and voluntary experience.

 I am a fluent Welsh speaker and am able to undertake guidance work through the medium of both Welsh and English.
 Dwi yn hoffi siarad Cymraeg!

-Helena Cannon - Careers Consultant for the School of Health Sciences
+Helena Cannon - Careers Consultant for the School of Sport & Health Sciences (Health Disciplines)

 In my role as Careers Consultant for the School of Health Sciences, I work with students and academics to deliver a programme of support for the School.
 I provide one to one advice to students on a variety of matters from making that all important career choice to the practical side of applying for a job.
 I work closely with academics to support the delivery of Employability skills in the curriculum and arrange a variety of workshops and presentations offered outside the curriculum, to meet the needs of the students.
 I liaise regularly with our Employer Services team in the Careers Service to ensure that we maintain contact with relevant and interesting employers for the School, who offer opportunities for work experience & graduate employment and provide advice about careers in their field.